biocore/unifrac/docs/compile_gpu.README.md

 Currently, the only supported GPU-enabled compiler is the freely available [NVIDIA HPC SDK](https://developer.nvidia.com/hpc-sdk).

-Note that internally the NVIDIA HPC SDK relies on GCC, which makes it possible for the resulting objects to link with the libraries provided thorugh Anaconda.
+Note that internally the NVIDIA HPC SDK relies on GCC, which makes it possible for the resulting objects to link with the libraries provided through Anaconda.

 Our Anaconda environment provides GCC 7.5, but the executable names are mangled.
 In order to make it usable by the NVIDIA HPC SDK, we have to create a few symbolic links: